reiallenramos/nuxtjs-otp-boilerplate/README.md

  - a MongoDB database for storing emails
  - a Redis server for storing email-OTP mappings

-To streamline development, we've configured `docker-compose.yml` to fire up three extra services: mongo, mongo-express and redis. `mongo-express` docker image provides a UI for managing our database.
+To streamline development, we've configured `docker-compose.yml` to fire up three extra services: mongo, mongo-express and redis. `mongo-express` provides a UI for managing our database.

 ### Running locally: option 1 (preferred)